bartwc/SoftwareSystems/4-uml/README.md

 5. Messages exchanged between System Configurator, X-Ray Controller, X-Ray Tube, X-Ray Detector, and Image Processor are asynchronous.
 This decision acknowledges that the sequence of actions for these components may not be predetermined, allowing for flexibility in their interactions.
+6. The return path from System Configurator to Tablet was not made optional as it is an essential message to indicate a successful configuration state prior to the start of the surgery.
+However, whether the surgeon chooses to have visual confirmation of the confirmed configuration settings is optional as the surgeon can choose not to look at it.
+However, in the case of any medical mishap, one of the aspects that will be inspected by the Board of Inquiry (BOI) will be the log of the Tablet.
+The BOI will check any anomaly in the system based on the selected and confirmed configuration settings.

 ## Sequence Diagram for Pedal Scenario 1
 ### *Description*